 We have had a lot of unexpected things happen to our home like this huge AC leak we walked home to on a hot summer day.
 Instead of dwelling on the negative we pick up the pieces and move on, besides it usually turns into a new type of project for us.

-The beginning of 2012 I tackled the Loft by repainting the desk and bookshelves and making it more of a hangout for the boys.
+At the beginning of 2012, I tackled the Loft by repainting the desk and bookshelves so I had a space to work.
+On the other side of the loft we added a sofa and TV which makes for a cozy hangout for the boys.

 Before, I know right?

 And in 2022, we completely transformed the loft into a hangout office space.

 We had lots of fun transforming the boy’s bathroom into a beachy escape for them.
 In 2023 we will be gutting this bathroom and giving it a whole new look.
 22 years with 3 boys, the bathroom has taken a huge beating.

 Living in San Diego we are blessed to have wonderful weather so we have created a space where we can relax and entertain in our backyard.

 Hope you will stop by and visit us again soon, chances are a furry friend will greet you!